JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 absolute path (rather than a bare basename) is deliberate: `path:line` text is recognized by most terminals/editors as a clickable jump target.

-The `debug` keyword is stripped before the "exactly one argument" check that already existed for `sim_print`'s message — any other keyword, or a non-constant `debug` value, is still a hard `ElaborationError`, same as before this keyword existed.
+The `debug` keyword is stripped before the "exactly one argument" check that applies to `sim_print`'s message — any other keyword, or a non-constant `debug` value, is a hard `ElaborationError`.

 The tag must render **byte-for-byte identically** between native sim (built from `sys._getframe(1)` at runtime, `pypeline.py`) and VHDL sim (built from `stmt.lineno`/